2025 in spaceflight: Exploration of the Solar System

+On 18 February, ESA's Solar Orbiter left the orbital plane of the solar system after successfully completing its 4th Venus flyby, tilting its orbit to 17°.
+The mission's first images and videos of the Sun's south pole were taken in March and then released on 11 June.
+These are the first images of the Sun's poles taken from outside the ecliptic plane.

-AstroForge's Brokkr-2 was launched on 27 February 2025 to perform a flyby of a near-Earth asteroid and determine if the asteroid is metallic.
-The mission failed because of communication issues.
+AstroForge's Brokkr-2 was launched on 27 February to perform a flyby of a near-Earth asteroid and determine if the asteroid is metallic.
+The mission failed due to communication issues.

-China launched the Tianwen-2 (ZhengHe) asteroid sample-return and comet probe on 28 May 2025.
+China launched the Tianwen-2 (ZhengHe) asteroid sample-return and comet probe on 28 May.
 It will rendezvous with near-Earth asteroid 469219 Kamo'oalewa in mid-2026, attempt to collect samples, and return samples back to Earth in late 2027.
 Then it will travel to main-belt comet 311P/PANSTARRS for a decade-long mission to further explore the mysterious comet-like object.

+On 10 September 2025, a paper was published in Nature that discussed potential biosignatures in the Martian rock Cheyava Falls discovered by NASA's Perseverance rover in 2024.
+According to NASA, these results are "the closest we have ever come to discovering life on Mars".

 NASA's twin ESCAPADE spacecraft were launched on 13 November on New Glenn with the aim of investigating the effects of the solar wind on the Martian atmosphere.
 The two spacecraft were launched on an innovative trajectory where they stay in a staging orbit around the Sun-Earth Lagrange point L_{2} until late 2026 when the Mars transfer window opens.

+Multiple American, Chinese, and European interplanetary spacecraft attempted observing the third known interstellar object 3I/ATLAS, which had its closest approach to the Sun in 2025.
+The observations by ESA's Trace Gas Orbiter were used to predict the object's path, resulting in a substantial increase in accuracy.
+This was the first time that astrometric data from a spacecraft at another planet have been accepted in the Minor Planet Center's database.

+On 6 December, NASA lost contact with the MAVEN spacecraft orbiting Mars.